DuyPhanQuang/demo-swift-bloc/README.md

 |   |   |-- CommonUI                        *define all common Views and can use across modules but not use bloc inside*
 |   |   |-- 3rdParty                        *includes 3rd party that need to customize such as SwiftUIRouter
 |   |   |-- boilerplate_swiftui_blocApp.swift                       *the main class that app launch from*
-|   |-- boilerplate-swiftui-blocTests       *unit testing for Blocs & Interactors
+|   |-- demo-swift-blocTests       *unit testing for Blocs & Interactors
 |-- Repository
 |   |-- Repository
 |   |   |-- Service                     *define all service classes*